nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ![ArchitectureDiagram.png](https://github.com/AY2324S1-CS2113-T18-3/tp/blob/master/images/ArchitectureDiagram.png?raw=true)

-The kaChinnnng program will first enter the `run` state where the `storage` class will be accessed and data will be retrieved if the application has been used before.
+The KaChinnnng program will first enter the `run` state where the `storage` class will be accessed and data will be retrieved if the application has been used before.
+If the application has not been used before, the `storage` class will create a new file to store the data.

 Next, the `User` will input various `commands` via the `Ui` class.
 The `commands` will then be parsed by the `Parser` class and the relevant `managers` will be called to execute the `commands`.